Pulse nightclub shooting: Phone calls and negotiations

 At 2:45 a.m., Mateen called News 13 of Orlando and said, "I'm the shooter.
 It's me.
 I am the shooter."
-He then said he was carrying out the shooting on the behalf of ISIS and began speaking rapidly in Arabic.
-Mateen also said the shooting was "triggered" by a U.S.-led bombing strike in Iraq that killed Abu Wahib, an ISIS military commander, on May 6.
+He then said he was carrying out the shooting on the behalf of IS and began speaking rapidly in Arabic.
+Mateen also said the shooting was "triggered" by a U.S.-led bombing strike in Iraq that killed Abu Waheeb, an IS military commander, on May 6.

 A crisis negotiator was present as Mateen was held up inside and holding hostages.
 Officers initially believed he was armed with a "suspicious device" that posed a threat, but it was later revealed to be a battery that fell out of an exit sign or smoke detector.

 Police hostage negotiators spoke with Mateen by telephone three times between 2:48 a.m. and 3:27 a.m.
 He claimed during one of the calls that he had bombs strapped to his body.
 He also claimed that he "had a vehicle in the parking lot with enough explosives to take out city blocks."
 At 3:58 a.m., the OPD publicly announced the shooting and confirmed multiple injuries.
 At 4:21 a.m., eight of the hostages escaped after police had removed an air conditioning unit from an exterior wall.
 At approximately 4:29 a.m., Mateen told negotiators that he planned to strap explosive vests, similar to those used in the November 2015 Paris attacks, to four hostages, strategically place them in different corners of the building, and detonate them in 15 minutes.
 OPD officers then decided to end negotiations and prepared to blow their way in.

 At around 2:30 a.m., Mateen's wife—after receiving a call from her mother at approximately 2:00 a.m. asking where her husband was—sent a text message to Mateen asking where he was.
 Mateen texted back asking her if she had seen the news.
-After she replied, "No?", Mateen responded, "I love you, babe."
+After she replied, "No?," Mateen responded, "I love you, babe."
 According to one source, she texted him back at one point saying that she loved him.
 She also called him several times during the standoff, but he did not answer.
 She found out about what was happening at 4:00 a.m. after the police told her to come out of her house with her hands up.